haironghe03/AutoTomb/README.md

 _Note: There's other common packages in use, which you can see in config codeblock_

 In the jupyter notebook, set global variables for Open API and Meshy API keys, local working directory ("BASE_DIR"), and target Digital Giza Tomb ("MAIN_TOMB_URL").
 Run notebook.
 Note: Although these scripts are meant to be run in sequence without interruption, each code block should be modular enough to start at each step (assuming globals are declared).
-The final codeblock handles embeddings (via OpenAI), dimension reduction (UMAP), and "type specimen" attribution, which seeks to collapse commonly excavated objects (e.g., potsherds) into a single, representative 3D model while scaling that model proportionally based on the frequency of its appearance in the text.
+The final codeblock handles embeddings (via OpenAI), dimension reduction (UMAP), and "type specimen" attribution, which seeks to collapse commonly excavated objects (e.g., potsherds) into a single, representative 3D model while scaling that model proportionally based on frequency.

 ## Throughput
 ![autotomb throughput diagram](https://github.com/Cook4986/AutoTomb/blob/main/autotombPipeline.jpg)